NadinYrosh/NakedBeer---Android/README.md

 # Independent ProjectFor Android Class at Epicodus: NakedBeer

-#### This app allows you to search for information about your favorite beer(static information at this point), July 4, 2016
+#### This app allows you to search for information about your favorite beer styles to learn more about this drink.
+July 4, 2016

 #### By _Nadiya Yeroshkina_

 ## Description

-This app allows you to search for information about your favorite beer(static information at this point).
-Will keep working on it.
-Planing to use 2 API's to get information.
+This app allows you to search for information about your favorite beer style.
+I am using Brewerydb API to get aducational information about this drink.

-* Current version is the basic user interface with hard-code data.

 ## Installation